 Organization for your business identity

 Schema doesn't directly "register" you with Siri or Alexa.
 But it makes it significantly easier for the search engines and data sources those assistants rely on to parse and trust your content.
+This is part of a broader shift called Answer Engine Optimization (AEO)... optimizing your content to be the direct answer AI systems and voice assistants select.
+Schema markup is one of the most powerful tools for AEO because it tells these systems exactly what your business is in a language they understand.

 4. Build Reviews and Ratings